kavyamanohar/mlphon/README.md

     -a, --analyse         Phonetically analyse the input Malayalam string -p, --tophoneme       Transcribe the input Malayalam grapheme to phoneme sequence
+    -pe string, --phoneme_end string
+                            String to be inserted at end of phoneme -se string, --syllable_end string
-    -g, --tographeme      Transcribe the input phoneme sequence to Malayalam grapheme
+                            String to be inserted at end of syllable -g, --tographeme      Transcribe the input phoneme sequence to Malayalam grapheme
     -i INFILE, --input INFILE